CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 {:.sidenote}
 Affects: All trilogy games.

-This is one of the issues that make lives of speedrunners harder: in all three trilogy games, the bigger your selected resolution is, the longer the mission title and mission completion/failure texts stay on screen!
+This is one of the issues that make the lives of speedrunners harder: in all three trilogy games, the bigger your selected resolution is, the longer the mission title and mission completion/failure texts stay on the screen!
 At first, this sounds completely crazy and I wouldn't blame anyone for thinking it's a lie or placebo -- alas, it's true.

 It all only comes together thanks to one of the pre-release clips from GTA III.
 Pay attention to the "Reward" text: